-The "hub" is the model that has traditionally been used with CICS dynamic transaction routing.
+The hub is the model that has traditionally been used with CICS dynamic transaction routing.
+The model has advantages and disadvantages.

 A dynamic routing program running in a terminal-owning region (TOR) routes transactions between several application-owning regions (AORs).
-Usually, the AORs (unless they are AOR/TORs) do no dynamic routing.
-Figure 69 shows a "hub" routing model.
+Usually, the AORs (unless they are AOR/TORs) do not perform dynamic routing.
+Figure 70 shows a hub routing model.

-Figure 69.
+Figure 70.
 Dynamic routing using a hub routing model.
 One routing region (the TOR) selects between several target regions.

-The "hub" model applies to the routing of:
+The hub model applies to the routing of:

-- · Transactions started from terminals - · Transactions started by terminal-related EXEC CICS START commands - Program-link requests received from outside CICS.
-(The receiving region acts as a "hub" or "TOR" because it routes the requests among a set of back-end server regions.)
+- Transactions started from terminals - Transactions started by terminal-related EXEC CICS START commands

+Program-link requests received from outside CICS.
+The receiving region acts as a hub or TOR because it routes the requests among a set of back-end server regions.

-The "hub" model is a hierarchical system-routing is controlled by one region (the TOR); normally, a routing program runs only in the TOR.
+The hub model is a hierarchical system-routing is controlled by one region (the TOR); normally, a routing program runs only in the TOR.

-Advantage of the hub model: It is a relatively simple model to implement.
+Advantage of the hub model

+It is a relatively simple model to implement.
 For example, compared to the distributed model, there are few inter-region connections to maintain.

-Disadvantages of the hub model:
+Disadvantages of the hub model

-- If you use only one "hub" to route transactions and program-link requests across your AORs, the "hub" TOR is a single point-of-failure. - · If you use more than one "hub" to route transactions and program-link requests across the same set of AORs, you may have problems with distributed data.
-For example, if the routing program keeps a count of routed transactions for load-balancing purposes, each "hub" TOR will need access to this data.
+- If you use only one hub to route transactions and program-link requests across your AORs, the hub TOR is a single point-of-failure. - If you use more than one hub to route transactions and program-link requests across the same set of AORs, you may have problems with distributed data.
+For example, if the routing program keeps a count of routed transactions for load-balancing purposes, each hub TOR will need access to this data.